RohanIAzad/Capstone-Project-Cyclistic/README.md

 1. Merged the 12 datasets togethers
 2. Looked into misisng values.
 Teh columsn that did have missing values, I didnot require those for my analysis.
 That si why did not delete those rows with misisng values.
 3. Checked for duplicate entries.
 There were no duplicate entries.
 4. Looked into the info() of teh dataset.
-Teh started_ata nd ened_at columsn were not in the correct format. they were strings and no datetime.
+The started_ata nd ened_at columsn were not in the correct format. they were strings and no datetime.
 Used pandas to_datetime() method to convert those to datetime.
 5. Extracted "day of the week" and "month" from datetime
 6. Noticed that in some cases "started_at" was at a later time than "ended_at".
 Swapped the entries so that "started _at" and "ended_at" can be swtiched to reflect lower "started_at" and higher "ended_at" time.